 after Antoine Pesne (Paris 1683 – Berlin 1757), artist

-previously catalogued as after Philippe Mercier (Berlin 1689 – London 1760), artist
+previously catalogued as attributed to Philippe Mercier (Berlin 1689 – London 1760), artist